Illustrating the problem within the LED industry:

 This highlights the problem existing between the long lifespan of LED's and their ever increasing energy efficiency.

-We developed the 'Continuous Circular Service Value' (CCSV) model, to allow the optimisation of both the energy and material efficiency for our customers lighting solutions.
+We developed the 'Lighting as a Managed Service' (LaaMS) model, to allow the optimisation of both the energy and material efficiency for our customers lighting solutions.

 After all, why pay to maintain your light's when all you want is the provision of light itself?